Mrrm2/Comms-User-Guide/docs/gettingStarted.md

             A README file is a text file that contains information about your project. *It is always best practice to include a README file in your repository* because it will help other people understand what your project is about.
 For more information about README files, see <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes>.

-6. When you are ready to finalize the changes and create your repository, click the “Create repository” button at the bottom of the page.
+6. Click the “Create repository” button at the bottom of the page when you are ready to finalize the changes and create your repository.
     <br />
     <br />
     <img src="/images/gettingStarted/createFinalRepository.png" alt= "Finalize creating the repository" width="650px">